ajaygunalan/ajaygunalan.github.io/_includes/projects/past/bldc/src/bldc.md

-% BLDC-Drive with CAN communication
+% Open-Source BLDC-Drive with CAN communication
 % Ajay G

 ## Content ##